richarddevers/notes/process-thread-etc/readme.md

 subroutine for non-preemptive multitasking.

-Allow suspension and resum of the execution.
+Allow suspension and resum of the execution (yield)

+State management

+## Generators

+Routine that control the iteration of a loop